 - a.
-Facade Length and Rhythm (Figure 5) - i.
+Facade Length and Rhythm (Figure 2a &b) - i.
 The facade of any building greater than one hundred (100) feet in width must be divided vertically by a recess or an offset at least seven (7) feet deep and ten (10) feet wide and designed as two (2) or more distinct facades of differing architectural treatment so that the building appears to be multiple buildings.
 Modifications to the facade of existing buildings are exempt. - ii.
-Facades shall be no wider than fifty (50) feet without a change in roof shape/height and a change in material or interruption of the wall plane through such architectural features as balconies, bays and/or oriel windows. - iii.
-When appropriate, the strategies outlined above shall be reinforced by complementary but contrasting cladding type or color and/or different windows, doors, and trim details. - iv.
+Facades shall be no wider than fifty (50) feet without a change in roof shape/height and a change in material or interruption of the wall plane through such architectural features as balconies, bays and/or oriel windows.
+A Building's height shall substantially change every 100 linear feet, maximum, by a reduction or addition of a minimum of 10 feet.
+Building heights are encouraged to vary more often than every 100 linear feet.
+100 linear feet is the maximum length prior to height variation. - iii.
+To retain the historic form and massing of the neighborhood, a Building's foundation shall not exceed 175 linear feet in any given direction.
+Multiple primary structures are encouraged. - iv.
+In order to maintain neighborhood historic character, an abutting structure's building height shall be considered when proposing new construction.
+The proposed elevation's building height directly abutting an existing structure on an abutting property shall not be greater than 15 feet.
+The moderate height increase shall be maintained for no less than 30 linear feet before an additional increase in height is considered. - v.
+When appropriate, the strategies outlined above shall be reinforced by complementary but contrasting cladding type or color and/or different windows, doors, and trim details. - vi.
 The compositional rhythm created by the strategies above shall reflect and continue the cadence and scale of facades on the street.

-Figure 5: Facade Length and Rhythm
+Figure 2a: Facade Length and Rhythm